Which profession or industry do you think has the biggest money blocks?

 These blocks are pretty huge in themselves and I have a lot of resources for you in clearing them, but let’s dive into some common professions and the blocks they have.

-I’m talking about health and wellness professionals, weight loss coaches and anyone who helps clients transform their health or well-being in any way.
+Health and wellness professionals, weight loss coaches and anyone who helps clients transform their health or well-being in any way.
+This industry is hugely prone to burn out as well as (ironically) stress, weight gain, and illness.

-So many people working in the health industry have blocks like:
+So many people working in the health industry have beliefs and fears like:

 - I’m taking advantage of people’s illnesses